-Proceed to the Student Accounts Technician to discuss Financing options (Prior to the first day of class, students who qualify for financial aid will be invited to attend an orientation to complete the admission
+Proceed to the Student Accounts Technician to discuss Financing options (Prior to the first day of class, students who qualify for financial aid will be invited to attend an orientation to complete the admission process and obtain final authorization to begin program.)

-PAYMENT IN FULL: Pay total class fees using a Debit Card, Visa, MasterCard, Discover, American Express, Diner's Club, money order, or cashier's check.
-Any course having a cost of \$1,200 or less must be paid in full at time of registration.
+PAYMENT IN FULL: Pay total class fees using a Debit Card, Visa, MasterCard, Discover, American Express, money order, or cashier's check.
+Any course having a cost of \$1,300 or less must be paid in full at time of registration.